 Below is a list of the best or most interesting galleries in Brighton*.
 It is mainly the little ones that put on exhibitions rather than the chains that sell trendy art to rich people.

 Fabrica.
-Situated in an old church in the middle of town, Fabrica is a large space that gets fill with large exhibitions.
+Situated in an old church in the middle of town, Fabrica is a large space that can hold quite large exhibitions and installations.

 Of the galleries mainly selling art, the following are the most interesting

-*Please not this list is a work in progress.
+*Please note that this list is a work in progress.
 I never really realized just how many galleries there were in Brighton.